 Most of our clients are elderly, facing a variety of social barriers, and striving to remain in their homes.
 Our success is measured by our ability to aid them in their endeavors, as noted by their families, staff, medical practitioners, and other support people involved in the well-being of our clients.

 Renfrew-Collingwood Seniors’ Society’s boundaries for service are generally Knight Road to Boundary Road, and 41st Avenue to Broadway.

 There is some flexibility where special circumstances exist, and of course anyone not requiring transportation is welcome.

 Membership in Renfrew-Collingwood Seniors’ Society is open to anyone between the ages of 19 and 90.
 The cost is $10.00 per annum renewable on April 1st of each year.

-Membership entitles you to attend the Annual General Meeting, participate in certain community activities, receive a monthly newsletter, access particular services, and generally be part of a wonderful organization.
+Membership entitles you to attend the Annual General Meeting, participate in certain community activities, receive a monthly newsletter, purchase healthy take out meals, access particular services, and generally be part of a wonderful organization.